White poppies: Frequently asked questions

 How many white poppies are sold each year?

-The number of White Poppies sold each year varies and has risen steadily in recent years.
+The number of white poppies sold each year varies and has risen steadily in recent years.
+In 2015, the number of white poppies sold passed the 100,000 mark for the first time.

-For each of the last four years (2014-17), we have distributed around 100,000 poppies per year via individuals as well as shops, schools, colleges, faith groups, local authorities and museums.
-These figures are higher than before, but we are of course concerned with the message behind the white poppy and not only the sales figures.
+In 2018, we sold 122,385 white poppies: more than any year since white poppies were first worn in 1933.
+White poppies are distributed via individuals as well as shops, schools, colleges, workplaces, faith groups, trade union branches and museums.
+We are of course concerned with the message behind the white poppy and not only the sales figures.

 We receive orders for white poppies from around the world.
 Outside of the UK, white poppies are sold most commonly in Canada, New Zealand and Belgium.